 CHS has identified a number of material risks that could adversely affect its business, including commodity prices and economic downturns and risks; competition; environmental liabilities; real or perceived quality, safety or health risks associate with its products; seasonality; business interruptions and casualty losses; its cooperative structure; industry consolidation; alternative fuels; volatile agronomy business; technological improvements in agriculture; joint ventures where CHS has limited control; and changes in laws and regulations regarding tax, environment, energy and agriculture.
 A substantially material adverse event for CHS could affect the Company’s ability to obtain liquidity and capital from CHS on a timely basis.
 Revenues, results of operations and cash flow could also be adversely affected.
 Such an event could also damage CHS Hedging’s reputation by association.

-A clearinghouse or FCM may fail to meet its obligations to CHS Hedging or other industry participants.
-The Company has contributed to the guaranty funds of the Chicago Board of Trade and the Minneapolis Grain Exchange.
+A customer, clearinghouse or FCM may fail to meet its obligations to CHS Hedging or other industry participants.
+The Company has contributed to the guaranty funds of the CME Group and the Minneapolis Grain Exchange.
 In the event of a default, the guaranty deposits may be accessed to cover unpaid obligations of the defaulting party.

 CHS Hedging serves many customers in the agriculture and energy sectors that are similarly situated in terms of their business activities.
 Consolidation among customers and with other entities that are not customers could affect revenue and operating results of the Company if the customer chooses to move all or part of its business to another FCM.
 Sustained conditions of either lower prices and volatility or extremely high prices and volatility, which can be driven by factors such as weather and growing conditions, supply and demand and activities of other market participants, could also have a negative effect on revenue, operating results and cash flow.